ronaldzx/Plantilla-dashboord-laravel-vuejs/README.md

 ``

 ## Database mysql
-import script `` /db-plantilla/script.sql `` and change DB_DATABASE property on .env file
+import script `` /db-plantilla/script.sql `` on your db server.
+Create an .env file and change the properties as you need